wp-plugins/ratings-filmaffinity-widget/readme.txt

 == Changelog ==

+= Version 0.45 - 27 April 2013 =
+ * Modified the code to work with the new page FilmAffinity (again...)

 = Version 0.44 - 16 April 2013 =
  * Modified the code to work with the new page FilmAffinity (again)